-Designed expressly for graduates of the Film Academy’s Kids Filmmaking Camp, this Advanced Filmmaking Camp offers students the opportunity to take the next creative and technical steps in filmmaking.
+Designed expressly for graduates of the Film Academy’s filmmaking camps for kids, our filmmaking II camps offer students the opportunity to take the next creative and technical steps in filmmaking.

-By the end of the Advanced Filmmaking Camp, students often go on to shoot their own films while seeking further instruction in our teen filmmaking camps as they come of age.
+Graduates of our filmmaking II camps often go on to shoot their own films and seek further instruction in our teen filmmaking camps as they come of age.

 Curious to learn more?
 Click here to request information and apply online today.